-To help address the control challenges related to microgrids, the application of \emph{neural networks for microgrid control} is on the rise~\cite{Garcia2020}.
-Increasingly, Reinforcement learning (RL) is being used to train powerful Deep Neural Networks (DNNs) to produce high-performance MG controllers.
+To help address the control challenges posed by microgrids, the application of \emph{neural networks for microgrid control} is on the rise~\cite{Garcia2020}.
+Increasingly, reinforcement learning (RL) is being used to train powerful Deep Neural Networks (DNNs) to produce high-performance MG controllers.
 We present our approach for learning neural controllers (NCs) in the form of DNNs representing deterministic control policies.
 Such a DNN maps system states (or raw sensor readings) to control inputs.
-We use RL in form of Deep Deterministic Policy Gradient (DDPG) algorithm, with the safe learning strategy of penalizing unrecoverable actions~\cite{dung2019_nsa}.
+The specific RL algorithm we use is Deep Deterministic Policy Gradient (DDPG)~\cite{Lillicrap2016}, with the safe learning strategy of penalizing unrecoverable actions~\cite{dung2019_nsa}.
 DDPG was chosen because it works with deterministic policies and is compatible with continuous action spaces.

 \shortonly{ We consider a standard RL setup consisting of an agent interacting with an environment in discrete time.
 At each time step $t$, the agent receives a (microgrid) state $x_t$ as input, takes an action $a_t$, and receives a scalar reward $r_t$.
 The DDPG algorithm employs an \emph{actor-critic framework}.
 The actor generates a control action and the critic evaluates its quality.
 In order to learn from prior knowledge, DDPG uses a replay buffer to store training samples of the form $(x_t, a_t, r_t, x_{t+1})$.
 At every training iteration, a set of samples is randomly chosen from the replay buffer.
 For further details regarding the implementation of the DDPG algorithm, please refer to Algorithm~1 in~\cite{Lillicrap2016}. }